DAMO-DI-ML/ICML2022-FEDformer/README.md

 # FEDformer (ICML 2022 paper)

-Tian Zhou, Ziqing Ma, Qingsong Wen, Xue Wang, Liang Sun, Rong Jin, "FEDformer: Frequency Enhanced Decomposed Transformer for Long-term Series Forecasting," in Proc.
-39th International Conference on Machine Learning (ICML 2022), Baltimore, Maryland, July 17-23, 2022
+* Tian Zhou, Ziqing Ma, Qingsong Wen, Xue Wang, Liang Sun, Rong Jin, "FEDformer: Frequency Enhanced Decomposed Transformer for Long-term Series Forecasting," in Proc.
+39th International Conference on Machine Learning (ICML 2022), Baltimore, Maryland, July 17-23, 2022. [[paper](https://arxiv.org/abs/2201.12740)]

 Frequency Enhanced Decomposed
-Transformer (FEDformer) is more efficient than standard Transformer with a linear complexity to the sequence length [[paper](https://arxiv.org/abs/2201.12740)].

-Our empirical studies
-with six benchmark datasets show that compared with state-of-the-art methods, FEDformer can reduce prediction error by 14.8% and 22.6% for multivariate and univariate time series,
+Transformer (FEDformer) is more efficient than standard Transformer with a linear complexity to the sequence length.
+Our empirical studies with six benchmark datasets show that compared with state-of-the-art methods, FEDformer can reduce prediction error by 14.8% and 22.6% for multivariate and univariate time series,